ankitects/anki-manual/src/searching.md

 Requires Anki 2.1.24+, AnkiMobile 2.0.60+ or AnkiDroid 2.17+.

-You can use `nc:` (nc stands for no combining) to make Anki ignore combining characters.
+You can use `nc:` (nc stands for "no combining") to make Anki ignore combining characters.
 For example:

 `nc:uber`\
 matches notes with "uber", "über", "Über" and so on.